 - The Academy aims to ensure that players are at the peak of health and ready for fixtures.

-- The Academy Sports Therapist assists with recovery from injury and works with individual players to prevent further injuries.
+- The Academy Sports Therapists assist with recovery from injury and work with individual players to prevent further injuries.

 - The Sports Therapists work closely with the Academy Manager and College Matron to ensure the all-round health of all players.

 - Player development is a vital part of the Academy experience.